QueryBuilder — Smart UI JavaScript API

 Default value

-"dd-MMM-yy HH:mm:ss"Example
+"dd-MMM-yy HH:mm:ss"Examples

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let formatStringDateTime = querybuilder.formatStringDateTime;
+const formatStringDateTime = el.formatStringDateTime;

 A callback function that is invoked whenever a new field is dynamically added.
 This function allows you to configure or modify the settings of the newly added field before it is rendered.
 This callback is only applicable when fieldsMode is set to 'dynamic'.

-<smart-query-builder get-dynamic-field='getDynamicFieldFunction'></smart-query-builder>
+<smart-query-builder get-dynamic-field="getDynamicFieldFunction"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-querybuilder.getDynamicField = function (field) { return { dataField: field.toLowerCase(), dataType: 'number', filterOperations: ['<', '>'] }; };
+el.getDynamicField = "function (field) { return { dataField: field.toLowerCase(), dataType: 'number', filterOperations: ['<', '>'] }; }";Read the current value:

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let getDynamicField = querybuilder.getDynamicField;
+const getDynamicField = el.getDynamicField;

 Specifies the CSS classes assigned to each built-in operation, which determine the corresponding icons displayed for those operations.
 The icon styles are defined in the smart-query-builder stylesheet.
 This property takes effect only when showIcons is set to true, enabling visual representation of operations with their respective icons.